-To ensure the most accurate transfer of information and referral data, please verify that your Google Analytics, Google Tag Manager, HitsLink or other tracking software is installed properly.
+To ensure the most accurate transfer of information and referral data, please verify your Google Analytics, Google Tag Manager, HitsLink or other tracking software is installed properly.

 Tracking software can still report referral information even if it is not installed properly, but HTTPS transfers data and referral information differently than HTTP.

-To enable HTTPS for your site an SSL Certificate will need to be obtained and configured on your server.
+To enable HTTPS for your site, an SSL Certificate will need to be obtained and configured on your server.